marquettecomputationalsocialscience/mkecs-kde/README.md

-# An Interactive Study of Milwaukee Crime Statistics & Kernel Density Estimation
+# mkecrimestats-kde: An Interactive Study of Milwaukee Crime Statistics & Kernel Density Estimation

 ## Purpose
 This project attempts to present a more innovative method of mapping crime using kernel density estimation.
 It was produced on behalf of Marquette University's Computational Social Science Lab.